abimren/OpenFOAM-v12-SprayA/README.md

   <em>dpkg -L libsuitesparse-dev</em>
   </div>

   command.
-Make sure that SuiteSparse was installed in '*/usr/lib/x86_64-linux-gnu/*' (For example, see that '*/usr/lib/x86_64-linux-gnu/libklu.so*' exists).
-We will repeat the same steps for OpenBLAS installation.
+Make sure that SuiteSparse was installed in '*/usr/lib/x86_64-linux-gnu/*' (For example, see that '*/usr/lib/x86_64-linux-gnu/libklu.so*' line exists).
+We will repeat similar steps for OpenBLAS installation.
 Type '*apt list | grep openblas**'.
 See that OpenBLAS was not installed by default.
 Type:

   <div align="center">
   <em>update-alternatives --list liblapack.so.3-x86_64-linux-gnu</em>
   </div>

-  This command shows the available LAPACK library in the system:'*/usr/lib/x86_64-linux-gnu/lapack/liblapack.so.3*'.
-We are going to replace default LAPACK and BLAS with those of OpenBLAS.
+  This command lists the available LAPACK libraries in the system:'*/usr/lib/x86_64-linux-gnu/lapack/liblapack.so.3*'.
+We are going to replace the default LAPACK and BLAS with those of OpenBLAS.
 Type:

   <div align="center">
   <em>sudo apt install libopenblas-dev</em>